Monday, June 15, 2026

 Main line: 4.Qc2 O-O 5.a3 Bxc3+ 6.Qxc3 b6 (or ...d5) with classical positional play.
 White gets the bishop pair and central ambitions; Black targets the c4 pawn and the static White queen.

 Carlsen, Caruana, and Kramnik all play both sides of this line at the highest level.
-It remains the theoretical battleground in contemporary GM chess.
+It remains a theoretical battleground in contemporary GM chess.

 4.e3: Rubinstein Variation (solid classical)